kestal/univers/Magic/The Schools of Magic.md

 Instead, it uses simplified versions of the physical properties of the world to shape it.
 However, the praeter brings also a abstract concept that allows telepathy, which does not rely on any physical property.

-It does not have the goal or the pretention to master all the physical properties, but it is based on this idea.
+It does not have the goal or the pretention to master all the physical properties, but it is based on the idea to work with them.
 In short, it is a mix of the real physical laws and the immaginary dimension praeter that allows to shape them.

 _It makes the magic quite complicated.
 But I think it forces the writers to use magic as a complex and interesting tool, and not as an easy way of providing a show and/or as an easy way out of problems._